Dr Alan Finkel AO

-In March 2013, Dr Alan Finkel AM agreed to become Australian patron of the Australian Science Media Centre.
+In March 2013, Dr Alan Finkel AO agreed to become Australian patron of the Australian Science Media Centre.
+Since then, he commenced as Australia’s Chief Scientist on 25 January 2016 .
 He has a long history with science and the media through his own work in neuroscience and engineering and as co-founder of the multi award winning science magazine, COSMOS.

-Dr Finkel is also Chancellor at Monash University, President of the Academy of Technological Sciences and Engineering, CEO of Stile Education Pty Ltd and Chairman of the Australian Centre of Excellence for All-Sky Astrophysics.
+Prior to becoming Chief Scientist, Dr Finkel was the eighth Chancellor at Monash University, President of the Academy of Technological Sciences and Engineering, CEO of Stile Education Pty Ltd and Chairman of the Australian Centre of Excellence for All-Sky Astrophysics.

-Biographical note for Dr Alan Simon Finkel AM
+Biographical note for Dr Alan Simon Finkel AO

 PhD FTSE FIE Aust